Putin threatens to target West with new missiles

 Another Levada poll in October found only 40% of Russians would vote for Putin if an election were held.

+In his 90-minute speech, Putin also promised new investments in health care and a major anti-cancer program, financial aid for homebuyers and further investments in education.

-Putin touched on several other issues of national concern during his 90-minute speech, including a waste-management crisis that has seen Russians outside Moscow protesting at plans to send the capital's rubbish to provincial landfills.
+He spent a significant amount of time criticizing officials for their handling of a waste-management crisis that has seen Russians outside Moscow protesting at plans to send the capital's rubbish to provincial landfills.

 "We must form a civilized and safe waste-management system," Putin said, promising efforts to close dumps and boost recycling, which is nearly non-existent in Russia. – Rappler.com